 examination to be due to arsenic poisoning.

-on the image for larger version
+Click on images for larger version

 Click here for transcription of letter